soverenio/docs/docs/user-guide/overview.md

-# Overview
+# Overview of Soveren's functionality

-## Dashboards summary

-Soveren provides [several dashboards](https://app.soveren.io/), most of which are self-explanatory.
+Soveren provides [several views](https://app.soveren.io/), most of which are self-explanatory.
 Here is a brief summary of what you can find on them.
 The pictures below are examples to convey the general idea; they are regularly updated to reflect the ongoing product enhancements.

-### Overview
+## Dashboard

 The overview [Dashboard](https://app.soveren.io/overview) offers a [7-day summary of statistics](#how-soveren-works-with-your-data), highlighting recent activities in your infrastructure.
 It displays important recent events, the number of events during the period, discovered data types, the most sensitive [services](#service-catalog), and the most common [data type](#data-types) combinations.